Identitarian movement: Relationship to fascism and Nazism

-Identitarians have been labeled as racist or fascist by political opponents, though there is debate among scholars about whether cultural nationalism constitutes "cultural racism".
+Identitarians have been labelled as racist or fascist by political opponents, though there is debate among scholars about whether cultural nationalism constitutes "cultural racism".

 Following Piero Ignazi's framework, Pierre-André Taguieff classifies the Identitarian 'party-movements' as a new "post-industrial" far-right, distinct from the "traditional" nostalgic far-right.
 Their ultimate goal is to enter mainstream politics, Taguieff argues, as "post-fascists rather than neo-fascists, [and as] post-nazis rather than neo-nazis."
 A 2014 investigation led by political scientist Gudrun Hentges came to the conclusion that the Identitarian movement is ideologically situated between the French National Front, the Nouvelle Droite, and neo-Nazism.
 According to Tamir Bar-On, Identitarianism sets itself apart from fascism, Nazism, traditional racism, white supremacism, and imperialism, yet remains outside the mainstream conservative spectrum.
 He describes it as a "fourth way" that rejects the Old Right's embrace of violence, the Nouvelle Droite's purely intellectual approach, and the conventional radical right's focus on immediate parliamentary power.
 At the same time, Bar-On notes that some Identitarian leaders, including Fabrice Robert, the founder of Bloc Identitaire, and Martin Sellner, had a past linked to neo-fascist or neo-Nazi activity.
 In 2019, political scientist Cas Mudde wrote that although Identitarians claim to share the slogan "0% racism, 100% identity" and officially subscribe to ethnopluralism, "the boundaries between biological and cultural arguments in the movement have become increasingly porous".

 Scholar A. James McAdams has described the Identitarian movement as a "second generation" in the evolution of European far-right foundational critique of liberal democracy during the post-war era: "the first of these generations, congregated around the members of the French Nouvelle Droite (New Right), defined difference as a right ('a right to difference') to which all persons were entitled by virtue of their shared humanity.
 A second generation, epitomized by the pan-European Identitarian movement of the early 2000s, replaced the language of rights with the less exacting claim to respect the differences of others, especially those based on ethnicity.
 Finally, in response to the degeneration of Identitarian thinking into outright xenophobia and racism, a third generation of theorists emerged in the 2010s with the expressed aim of restoring the respectability of far-right thought."